top of page

 Milford Sound

-On the road to Milford Sound, we stopped at the put out for the Lake Marian Track, that led to a rope bridge that led to a primordial walking path that led to a scene from The Last of the Mohicans . . . that is if Hawkeye dressed in bucks, Levi's 511 Slim Cut Jeans, a Gore-Tex pullover and an oddly shaped knit cap.
+On the road to Milford Sound, we stopped at the put out for the Lake Marian Track, which led to a rope bridge which led to a primordial walking path that led to a scene from The Last of the Mohicans . . . that is if Hawkeye dressed in bucks, Levi's 511 Slim Cut Jeans, a Gore-Tex pullover and an oddly shaped knit cap.

 On the track to Lake Marian